luxfi/docs/docs/reference/standards/guides/banff-changes.md

 ---
 tags: [Standards]
-description: This document specifies the changes in Lux Banff, which was released in LuxGo v1.10.0.
+description: This document specifies the changes in Lux Banff, which was released in Luxd v1.10.0.
 sidebar_label: Banff Changes
 pagination_label: Banff Changes
 sidebar_position: 3